 Using Brightspot, delivering personalized experiences is a simple, three-step process.

-Step 1: Understand your users
+Personalization step 1: Understand your users

 Knowing who you want to deliver personalized experiences to is the first critical step.
 This starts with understanding your user base—and those user attributes can be sourced from any system of record, whether it’s an integration with SAML, Active Directory or another CRM such as Red Point.

-Step 2: Define Your audience segments
+Personalization step 2: Define Your audience segments

 Once you know who is using your digital properties, you can decide which of those audiences you want to deliver targeted experiences to.
 Brightspot offers several out-of-the-box methods of audience segmentation.